lijun99/isce2-install/README.md

        cd $CONDA_PREFIX/bin
        ln -sf cython cython3

-If you plan to use conda installed GNU compilers,
+If you plan to use conda installed GNU compilers (note that currently there are some compatibility issues of conda compiler with Redhat 7 systems, don't install gcc_linux-64, ....
+If you already made the following links, please delete them.)

        ln -sf x86_64-conda_cos6-linux-gnu-gcc gcc
        ln -sf x86_64-conda_cos6-linux-gnu-g++ g++